SamChen/DeepSpeech2PytorchTransferLearning/README.md

 ## Example
 ### Creating Example
 Several audio recordings from Voxforge are stored in `notebooks/example/audio`.
 Since the manifest requirements absolution path for each recording.
 The user has to run `generate_manifest.py` to generate example manifest.
-In this example, `train set`, `val set` and `test set` are point to the `example.csv`.
+In this example, `train set`, `val set` and `test set` are pointed to the `example.csv`.
 ```
 cd notebooks/example
 python generate_manifest.py